Issue identification and research with Pega Predictive Diagnostic Cloud

 You can view data from up to the last 14 days to analyze issues that occurred during that time.
 For example, if you know when your system failed, you can view the alerts, exceptions, and PAL events that were generated at that time.
 By analyzing these events, you can determine what caused the selected system to fail.

-For more information about the event types in PDC, see Event grouping in Pega Predictive Diagnostic Cloud cases.
+For more information about the event types in PDC, see Cases in Pega Predictive Diagnostic Cloud.

 To identify the main source of events that occurred on the selected system in the specified time frame, you can group events by the following criteria:

 - Case ID – Show events related to a case as one item.
-This grouping helps you find the cases that affect your system's performance the most.
+This grouping helps you find the cases that most affect your system's performance.

 - Event Type – Show events of the same type as one item.
 This grouping helps you find the type of event that occurs most frequently.